 While contracts with the venue, caterers, photo booths, lights and sounds, food carts, photographers, and videographers already include sufficient hours of services, you will not know until what time you would want to stay with your best buddies for a crazy after-party.
 Either you prepare for the overtime charges or be mindful of the time.
 Ensure also that you indicate the start time correctly so you can maximize their services.

 7. Bridal Car extension

 Most bridal car contracts include only 3 hours of service.
-On the day of the wedding, almost always, you will use it for 4 hours: 1 hour before ceremony for calltime, 1.5 hours for the ceremony, 1 hour for postnup pictorial and 0.5 hour or so for traveling to the reception venue.
+On the day of the wedding, almost always, you will use it for 4 hours: 1 hour before the ceremony for call time, 1.5 hours for the ceremony, 1 hour for postnup pictorial and 0.5 hours or so for traveling to the reception venue.
 Please include the corresponding rate of at least an hour extension into your budget.

 8. Lights and Sounds

-Your Lights and sounds provider must cover the needs of your musicians, host and stylist.
+Your Lights and sounds provider must cover the needs of your musicians, host, and event stylist.
 If you have a band or a stylist, a large or open venue, chances are, you will need more than their basic.